What Is Async? There Is No “Async” Inside Async

 public int _state = 0; // which segment are we on

-public AsyncTaskMethodBuilder<string> builder; // the real "result container" wiring
+public AsyncTaskMethodBuilder<string> builder; // wires up the Task (Part 3)

 private TaskAwaiter<byte[]> _awaiter;

-// 3.
-The engine.
-Called once to start, then AGAIN each time an await completes.
+// Called once to start, then AGAIN each time an await completes.

 public void MoveNext()